 University of Minnesota is located at 100 Church Street SE, Minneapolis MN 55455-0213

 Minneapolis has a violent crime rate of less than .01% and a property crime rate of less than .01%.

 University of Minnesota is known for it's academic work in the following disciplines:

-University of Minnesota's most influential alumni faculty include professors and professionals in the fields of Nursing, Medical, and Psychology.
+University of Minnesota's most influential alumni faculty include professors and professionals in the fields of Nursing, Medical, and Social Work.
 Here are some of University of Minnesota's most famous alumni: